-Basic statistical gridding allows you to predict unknown values from within a single layer such as topography, geochemistry, hydrology or climate data.
-However the real power of GIS is when spatial modelling is applied to combine several layers to predict outcomes based on probability such as:
+Basic statistical gridding allows you to predict unknown values from within a single layer such as topography, geochemistry, hydrology, or climate data.
+However the real power of GIS is when spatial modelling is applied to combine multiple layers to predict outcomes based on probability such as:

 - Renewable energy project planning

 - Geotechnical risk

 Spatial data modelling uses multiple layers or themes related to the object or occurrence being searched for to statistically predict areas where it is most likely to be found.
 For example, conservation workers may be trying to find and protect a rare animal.
 They can use existing digital data about the conditions of the region they are searching in (e.g. vegetation types) along with their knowledge of the animal's preferred habitat to model areas where the animal is likely to be found.
 This animal might always live in an alpine climate, mostly be found in rock bluffs or boulder piles, and might commonly be found on north-facing slopes.
 Spatial data modelling can then use themes of climate, land cover, and topographic slope to identify places where the rare animal might live.

 The key to the success of spatial data modelling is related to the way it takes into account of how strongly a particular theme is related to the occurrences being modelled (i.e. what the probability is of an occurrence happening in the area of that theme) and then combining all the themes weighted according to their importance to make a prediction.
 When the three themes (soil, slope, and environment) are combined, a probability map (like the one on the left here) is produced that shows the probability of an occurrence in any given area.
 The probability map then allows you to rank the likely occurrence of the animal in different areas.
 The modelling and ranking would then allow the conservation worker to focus their conservation efforts into the areas where the animal is most likely to be found.